Acacia fulva: Distribution and habitat

-It is found on soils derived from sandstone and basalt that are high in nutrients.
-It grows in woodland, associated with such species as forest red gum (Eucalyptus tereticornis), grey box (E. moluccana), and narrow-leaved ironbark (E. crebra), and shrubs such as dogwood (Jacksonia scoparia), Exocarpus, Clerodendrum, Clematis and Senecio.
+Velvet wattle grows on soils derived from sandstone and basalt in woodland, from Gloucester Buckets, Apple Tree Flat in the Hunter Region, Hayes Creek (near Bulga) and Mount Yengo.
+It is associated with such species as forest red gum (Eucalyptus tereticornis), grey box (E. moluccana), and narrow-leaved ironbark (E. crebra), and shrubs such as dogwood (Jacksonia scoparia), Exocarpus, Clerodendrum, Clematis and Senecio.